Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # Random Deathmatch (RDM)

-- Random Deathmatch consists of any intentional hostile action against a player or NPC (Non-Player Character) that is started without verbal interaction and/or roleplay buildup beforehand.
+Definition: Any hostile action against a player or NPC without prior roleplay or verbal interaction.
+NPCs are treated the same as players—harming them without RP carries equal consequences.

-Here are some examples of RDM or Random DeathMatch
+Examples of RDM:

-- Randomly roping/hogtying, shooting at, stabbing, and/or hitting players
+- Randomly roping, stabbing, hitting, or shooting players/NPCs.

-- Randomly roping/hogtying, shooting at, stabbing,g and/or hitting of NPCs.
-NPCs are to be considered players, and characters will be punished equally for intentionally harming NPCs as they would for harming player characters.

-- Planning to shoot/commit violence on sight.
-This topic should be avoided in RP to prevent confusion.

-## Best practices for avoiding RDM

-- Create a scene via roleplay prior to any violence being committed, and extend vocal roleplay as much as is reasonable for the scene.
-This means you should be having some sort of conversation prior to any weapons being fired.
+- Planning to kill or attack on sight without RP.

+- “Low-tier initiation” (using weapons without meaningful dialogue).

+Not RDM:

+- Robberies or threats with clear demands (e.g., “Hands up or else”).

+- Using weapons to intimidate without firing.

+- Conflict that escalates naturally through RP.

+- Self-defense after a threat or attack.

+Best Practices to Avoid RDM:

+- Always create a scene and use vocal roleplay before violence.

-- Give your opponent a chance to respond verbally and prepare for their own next move
+- Give others a chance to respond or prepare.

-- Find ways to indicate imminent violence, especially if your weapon is not already drawn and pointed.
-Some examples of this include using the hand on holster stance, using /me, verbally indicating you may be planning on attacking, moving into cover, etc

-- If you have a reason to harm an NPC, roleplay the scene even if no other players are present in the immediate vicinity.
-This should only be done with the intention of creating roleplay, and as stated above, will likely come with in-character consequences.
+- Use signals of intent (hand on holster, /me, verbal threats, moving into cover).

+- If harming NPCs, still roleplay the scene.

+Gunplay Rule:
+Guns should not be the first method of conflict.
+Prioritize meaningful RP and storytelling before resorting to violence.

+Roleplay Over Rules:
+Stay immersive and maintain RP, even if others break rules.

 # Fast Travel Locations